-Introduction: HOODIE SCARF IN 5 MINUTES FROM AN OLD SWEATER
+Intro: HOODIE SCARF IN 5 MINUTES FROM a SWEATER

 This Instructable will keep you warm and cozy all winter and make much appreciated gifts that will warm your friends and family.
 The unisex design looks great on everyone.